Effects of intercomponent couplings on the appearance of time-reversal symmetry breaking fermion quadrupling state in two-component London models: Introduction

 Superconductivity arises as a consequence of the formation and condensation of electron pairs.
 The condensation of Cooper pairs in many materials is well described by the mean-field Bardeen-Cooper-Schrieffer (BCS) theory ~\cite{Bardeen1957_microscopic, Bardeen1957_theory}.

 However, multicomponent systems may exhibit a different kind of ordering associated with the long-range order of electron quadruplets~\cite{babaev2002phase,babaev2004superconductor,Smorgrav2005_observation,Bojesen2013time,Bojesen2014_phase,agterberg2008dislocations,berg2009charge,Herland2010, cho2020z, fischer2016fluctuation,shaffer2021theory,Chung2022berezinskii}.
-Related phases have also been discussed in strongly correlated ultracold atoms \cite{kuklov2003counterflow,Kuklov2004,Dahl2008_preemptive} and other models \cite{Kuklov2006,Kuklov2008_deconfined}.
+Related phases have also been discussed in strongly-correlated ultracold atoms \cite{kuklov2003counterflow,Kuklov2004,Dahl2008_preemptive} and other models \cite{Kuklov2006,Kuklov2008_deconfined}.
 This type of order arises when the energy cost of composite topological defects (i.e. bound states of defects in different fields) is significantly cheaper than the energy cost associated with elementary topological defects.
-In this case, thermal or quantum fluctuations can induce the proliferation of such composite defects leading to the emergence of a quartic fermionic state.
+In this case, thermal or quantum fluctuations can induce the proliferation of composite defects that break the phase coherence of Cooper pairs, without breaking the phase coherence of fermionic quartets.
+Thus leading to the appearance of a quartic fermionic state.

 The recent experiment \cite{Grinenko2021_state} reported the observation of a fermionic-quadrupling condensate that spontaneously breaks time-reversal symmetry in Ba$_{1-x}$K$_x$Fe$_2$As$_2$.